Economics Professor (tenured), Kellstadt Graduate School of Business, DePaul University, Chicago

 Besides DePaul, I taught at Harvard University, Helsinki School of Economics (Finland), Sciences Po (France), and DePaul's Overseas MBA programs in Bahrain, Czech Republic, and Taiwan.

-He received Distinguished Alumni Award (Excellence in Research and Education) from Yonsei University in December 2021.
+I received Distinguished Alumni Award (Excellence in Research and Education) from Yonsei University in December 2021.

 Currently, I am a Topic Editor of Journal of Risk and Financial Management (2021-present), an international peer-reviewed open access journal published by MDPI.
 I was an associate editor of International Economic Journal from 2010 to 2019, which is published for Korea International Economic Association by Routledge.
 Also, I was a member of the International Finance Development Council for Ministry of Strategy and Finance, Republic of Korea (2016-18) and was elected the Treasurer of the Korea-America Economic Association for year 2007.
 I received my B.A. and M.A. in Economics from Yonsei University in Seoul, South Korea, and Ph.D. in Economics from Harvard University.